jash2884/zepto-SQL-analysis/README.md

-Alright Jash, I rewrote the README in **your voice** — crisp, practical, humble but confident, a bit playful, and totally grounded.
-Here’s a version that sounds like *you made it*, not some over-polished YouTube creator dude.

----

 # 💼 Zepto E-commerce Inventory Analysis (SQL Project)

-Hey there — this is a SQL-based data analysis project I built to strengthen my business analytics profile.
+Hey there — this is a SQL-based data analysis project I built to strengthen my SQL skills.
 I used a real-world dataset scraped from **Zepto**, one of India’s fastest-growing quick-commerce startups.

 This project simulates how analysts work behind the scenes in e-commerce: from cleaning messy data to extracting actual business insights using SQL.